hombreperro45/docs/docs/library/Core_Template.md

 --add relevent corenamed.md to end of link--

 ## See also
+--OPTIONAL SECTION--

+--Add all related cores url endings to end of link--

 [Other Core](https://buildbot.libretro.com/docs/library/)

---OPTIONAL SECTION, add all related cores url endings to end of link--

 ## License